Housing Selection & Requirements

 Housing Eligibility

 Part-time students are not eligible to live in Hartwick College residence halls.
 In some cases, students in their final semester of their senior year may be eligible for an exception to this policy, depending on the situation.
-These students must have the written permission of the Director of Residential Life and Housing to live in on-campus College housing.
+These students must have the written permission of the Director of Residential Life and Community Standards to live in on-campus College housing.
 A part-time student is: a student enrolled for eight credits or fewer during the fall semester; a student enrolled for less than three credits during the January term.
-Any student who falls to part-time student status, except for those with written permission from the Director of Residential Life and Housing, will be removed from their on-campus residence.
+Any student who falls to part-time student status, except for those with written permission from the Director of Residential Life and Community Standards, will be removed from their on-campus residence.

 Off-Campus Living